How Our Bone Simulators Work

 Fracture Healing and Spinal Fusion Therapy in Bone Growth Stimulators

 Fracture healing is a complicated metabolic process and is dependent on many factors.
-If these factors are inadequate or interrupted, healing may be delayed or impaired.
+Healing fractures may be delayed or impaired if these factors are inadequate or interrupted.
 Most fractures heal without any complications.
 However, some patients develop nonunions and/or delayed unions, and are not healing on their own.

-There are a variety of ways to deal with nonunion, some of which include surgery, internal or external fixation, bone grafting, or the use of biologic bone substitute.
+There are various ways to deal with nonunion, including surgery, internal or external fixation, bone grafting, or the use of biologic bone substitutes.
 The least invasive and only non-surgical option is a durable medical equipment device called a bone growth stimulator.
 The most commonly used bone stimulation devices send more energy to the healing bone surface through either pulsed electromagnetic or ultrasound waves, which helps the bone heal more quickly.

 Orthofix Bone Growth Therapy devices create a low-level pulsed electromagnetic field (PEMF), which helps activate the body’s natural healing process.

 The Orthofix AccelStim™ devices creates a low-intensity ultrasound wave (LIPUS).
-LIPUS is a form of mechanical energy that is transmitted to the fracture site which produces high frequency pressure waves to promote bone formation.
+LIPUS is a form of mechanical energy transmitted to the fracture site producing high-frequency pressure waves to promote bone formation.